gwcbi/Bioinformatic_workshops/guidelines.md

 # Guidelines for adding content to our workshops
 Please help us add content to any of these topics that you have expertise or would like to get expertise in!

+For modules that teach material that is not our own, include links to the documentation or to the tutorial from the software.

+If you create a workshop from scratch, include "*This module contributed to CBI Workshops by Your Name*" at the bottom, so we can give credit to your hard work.

 As a review, Workshops are composed of modules, exercises and demos.

 ## Workshops